SNIR-NIMH/CATNIP/README.md

 ```
 https://github.com/ANTsX/ANTs/releases
 ```
-We have extensively tested the pipeline with version 2.2.0.
+We have extensively tested the pipeline with ANTs version 2.2.0.

 ### Installation